 PTFE (or polytetrafluroethylene) is a fluorocarbon solid.
 Working as a hydrophobic, neither water nor water-based substances wet PTFE.
 PTFE reduces friction, wear and therefore energy consumption of pumps as it has one of the lowest coefficients of friction against any solid.

 Crest Pumps champion the use of both PTFE and ETFE in our Magnetic Drive and Mechanical seal Pumps.

-The AM, AMX, AMXI and AMA ranges are all available in ETFE, making them extra resilient to the most arduous of corrosive applications that could break other materials and cause serious downtime to the production line.
+The AM, AVF-C, AVF-X, AMA, and EOV ranges are all available in ETFE, making them extra resilient to the most arduous of corrosive applications that could break other materials and cause serious downtime to the production line.

 ETFE vs PTFE

 The most common materials to be used to re-enforce a pump is PTFE and ETFE polymers.

 PTFE is constructed from carbon and fluorine atoms whereas ETFE is built from carbon, fluorine and hydrogen.
 Giving advantages to using both.